satyak5/assignment/README.md

-# assignment
+# Assignment
-Docker-compose file for Kafka-Zookeper Cluster.
+Docker-compose file for Kafka-Zookeper Cluster with Persistant Volume for Data and Logs on the VM.

 Installing docker and docker-compose tools on the Ubuntu VM